 In 2007, the Huddersfield Town FC badge was slightly altered again.
 The old badge was placed in a shield shape with the return of the three stars, based on Huddersfield’s three successive league titles, featuring above.
-This is the current Huddersfield Town crest.

 The primary colours of Huddersfield Town are blue and white stripes.
 The famous blue and white stripes made their first appearance in 1913, and have consistently been used as the colours of Huddersfield Town ever since.

 The standard Huddersfield Town kit features blue and white striped shirts with white shorts and black socks.
 However, the colour of the shorts and socks has occasionally been altered, with blue shorts being worn instead.
 The colour of the socks has changed more frequently, with white, black and blue socks alternating as the seasons pass.